CYB3Rhuman/cyb3rhuman.github.io/_posts/2015-01-04-nenuzhnix-linux-distro.md

 Cool features:
 - The Linux plague (systemd) will be replaced with a smaller init system (probably, something similar to OpenWrt init and [procd](http://wiki.openwrt.org/doc/techref/procd))
-- Xorg, Wayland and Weston for GUI
+- Obsolete Xorg will be replaced with Wayland and Weston for GUI (Weston will be changed to something else later)
-- No Perl and Python workaround-scripts by default
+- Perl and Python workaround-scripts will be rewritten in pure sh, so I will not include the interperters by default
+- Coreutils, util-linux and some other packages will be replaced with a single binary [toybox](http://landley.net/toybox/)